opendp/opendp/docs/source/index.rst

 * New users of the library should begin with :doc:`getting-started/index`.
 * For Python, R, and Rust references, see the :doc:`api/index`.
 * If you want to understand how the fundamentals of DP are applied in OpenDP, see :doc:`theory/index`.
+* If you learn better from examples, skip over to the `OpenDP Cookbook <https://opendp.github.io/opendp-cookbook>`_.
 * Finally, if you're joining the project, see :doc:`contributing/index`.

 .. toctree::